Focus and Scope

 This Asian Journal of Applied Linguistics has an Editorial Board comprised of academics with established reputations in the field of Applied Linguistics who specialise in areas relating to the scope of the journal.
 Board members volunteer their time to oversee the direction and policies of the journal.
 The journal is managed by an editor with expertise and experience within the field.
 The work of the journal is assisted by a dedicated group of volunteer submissions reviewers all of whom have expertise in various areas related to the scope of the journal.
 To see the membership of this combined Editorial Team visit: Editorial Team membership.

 The journal is open access with no fees for either access or publication.
 The journal is sponsored and hosted by the Centre for Applied English Studies at The University of Hong Kong.
-The journal publishes two regular issues per year (in March and October) and occasional special issues.
+The journal publishes one regular issues per year (by December) and occasional special issues.
 The journal only publishes articles which have not been previously published.
 The copyright of all articles remains with their authors.
 Issues of the journal are archived and can be accessed via the archive link on the journal website.
 In the event that the journal ceases publication the website will remain active and all published articles will continue to be available.

 Acceptance of papers